NonerKao/inception/README.md

 ```
 $ make run
 ```
 You may **assume** that this command start a **RISC-V/Linux Virtual Machine**.
-You can ssh it with the address you set in the variable `IPADDR` in `Makefile`.
-Also, you can have other connections through new terminals to this VM.
+Do `make ssh` to have other connections to the VM in new terminals.
 Once you have done some changes to the environment, you can apply `make commit` to save the status; or `make off` to turn off the VM without saving any changes.

 In this VM, you have a set of toolchains in `/home/riscv/bin`, and related source trees in `/` directory.